House of Kensington

 Lord Reginald Harrowby

-The patriarch of House Harrowby, Reginald is admired for his leadership and decades of public service in Finchwick.
-Under his stewardship, the family estate remained a bastion of order, tradition, and civic responsibility.
+The patriarch of House Harrowby, Reginald is admired for his decades of public service and unwavering dedication to Finchwick’s governance.
+Under his stewardship, the estate remained a bastion of order, tradition, and civic responsibility.

-Reginald represents the quiet, steady heart of the Harrowby name.
+Reginald remains the quiet, steady heart of the Harrowby name.

 Lady Eugenia Harrowby (née Ashford)

-Once a Viscountess of Britchester, Eugenia’s life was irrevocably altered by her crimes against the royal family.
-Incarcerated for her role in the attempted assassination of Princess Victoria Cromwell, she later became instrumental in the princess’s rescue — an act that led to her early release and eventual pardon.
+Once a Viscountess of Britchester, Eugenia’s life was marked by scandal, redemption, and a rare second chance.
+After her incarceration for crimes against the royal family, she later became instrumental in Princess Victoria Cromwell’s rescue — an act that led to her pardon and the lifting of her exile.

 The House Today

 House Harrowby stands as a symbol of resilience, redemption, and principled leadership.
-Their influence is woven into Finchwick’s governance, Willow Creek’s cultural life, and the quiet corridors of Henfordshire’s nobility.
+Their influence extends across Finchwick’s governance, Willow Creek’s cultural life, and the quiet corridors of Henfordshire’s nobility.

 Steady.
 Redeemed.
 And stronger for the storms they survived.